mannat4rakesh/WordPress/README.md

 # Prerequisites

-This document assumes that you are familiar with Wikipiedia, Mule Connectors and Anypoint Studio essentials.
+This document assumes that you are familiar with Wikipedia, Mule Connectors and Anypoint Studio essentials.
 Further, this page assumes that you have a basic understanding of elements in a Mule flow, and global elements.

 # Requirements